Aims and Scope

 No Permission Required

-Oncotarget applies the Creative Commons Attribution License (CCAL) to all works we publish (read the human-readable summary or the full license legal code).
-Under the CCAL, authors retain ownership of the copyright for their article, but authors allow anyone to download, reuse, reprint, modify, distribute, and/or copy articles in Oncotarget journal, so long as the original authors and source are cited.
+Oncoscience applies the Creative Commons Attribution 3.0 License (CC BY 3.0) to all works we publish (read the human-readable summary or the full license legal code).
+Under the CC BY, authors retain ownership of the copyright for their article, but authors allow anyone to download, reuse, reprint, modify, distribute, and/or copy articles in Oncoscience, so long as the original authors and source are cited.